 By growing our own food, we support living healthier and more sustainable lives.
 What we eat matters and how it is grown and produced matters even more.
-Globally more than 690 million people remain undernourished, while diet is the leading cause of mortality in the developed world.
+Globally, more than 690 million people remain undernourished, while diet is the leading cause of mortality in the developed world.

-Learners widen their knowledge of vegetables grown in Ireland, working in groups.
+Learners widen their knowledge of vegetables grown in Ireland.
 They develop skills of research, collating and presenting information, as well as justifying opinions.

-Vocabulary: Annual; Biota; Crop; Fertile; Flora; Fauna; Growing; Harvesting; Limitations; Perennial, Side-shoots; Soil; Sowing; Tips; Vegetables; Weed
+Vocabulary: Annual, Biota, Crop, Fertile, Flora, Fauna, Growing, Harvesting, Limitations, Perennial, Side-shoots, Soil, Sowing, Tips, Vegetables, Weed